Managing Projects

 - ✅ Preserves named volume

-Your code and data are safe!
-Only DAMP's tracking and configuration are removed.
+Your code and data are safe - only DAMP's tracking and configuration are removed.

 Delete Process

-Select Site
+Select Project

-Click the site you want to remove
+Click the project you want to remove

 Click Delete

-Click "Delete Site" button
+Click "Delete Project" button

 Confirm